 Rebecca says "whilst I thoroughly enjoyed my role in Reception in 2010 and in particular, getting to know and befriend the College students, the Conference Manager position has been an ideal progression with my strong hospitality management side coming to the fore.

-I miss the daily interaction with the wonderfully level headed, mature and smart young people that are the student body of St Mary's College; challenges that the Conference Manager role presents.
+I miss the daily interaction with the wonderfully level headed, mature and smart young people that are the student body of St Mary's College; however I am relishing the new on raising a family and re-entered challenges that the Conference Manager role presents.
 I am looking forward to a prosperous and rewarding time in 2011."
 Andrew Thomas now share the hours on the front desk.